Permalinks has a minor influence on search engine ranking, the importance of a well-structured URL can never be overemphasized.

 Include Keyword

 Including relevant or primary keywords in your page URL is a good SEO practice.
-It can help improve context and let search engines know a page’s topic better.
+It can help improve context and let search engines better understand a page’s topic.

-Though page URLs don’t add more power to ranking, keywords in URLs can help improve the page’s search engine ranking.
+Although page URLs don’t directly impact ranking, keywords in URLs can help improve a page’s search engine ranking.

-However, you should be careful adding irrelevant or keyword stuffing to include your target keyword.
-It might hurt your website SEO, than help it.
+However, be cautious when adding irrelevant or keyword-stuffed content to include your target keyword.
+It may actually harm rather than help your website’s SEO.

 Date or No Date?

-The question or debate of adding the content publish date or not in the URL depends on the content type and niche.
+The question or debate about adding the content publish date to the URL depends on the content type and niche.

 If you blog on evergreen content topics like family, health, money, diet, finance, and marketing, you don’t need to include dates in your URL.

 These types of topics affect everyday life and are generally informative.
-They have fundamental principles or ways of doing things that tend to remain the same for years.
+They adhere to fundamental principles or established ways of doing things that tend to remain consistent for years.

-On the other hand, if you’re into entertainment, sports, politics, or breaking news and events, you should consider adding dates, years, and publishing months in your permalink structures.
+On the other hand, if you’re interested in entertainment, sports, politics, or breaking news and events, consider adding dates, years, and publication months to your permalink structures.

 This type of content changes too often.
-In some cases, the content needs minutes-to-minute updates.
-And users want to avoid reading something old in such niches.
+In some cases, the content requires minute-to-minute updates, and users want to avoid reading outdated information in such niches.

-For example, if you’re into sports and reporting about specific events or tournaments, your readers expect to know when the information was reported.
+For example, if you’re covering sports and reporting on specific events or tournaments, your readers expect to know when the information was published.

-Since this type of information is time-sensitive, adding post date and other publish time information can help the user experience.
+Since this type of information is time-sensitive, adding a post date and other publication time information can enhance the user experience.

 To add publishing time (date, months, year, and time) to the URL, go to WordPress admin and click settings> permalink.